 For information on ferries to Hoedic and where to stay on the island, visit the official Hoedic website (only in French).
 Don’t speak french?
 No worries.

-You can contact directly the tourism office at this link and they will give you all options for your stay on the island (hotel, camping, or rentals).
+You can contact directly the tourism office and they will give you all options for your stay on the island (hotel, camping, or rentals).

 Navix and Vedettes du Golfe provide ferries from Port Navalo to Hoedic in the summer.